appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 # Inline Editing

-The Table widget allows users to edit and add data directly from the UI through inline editing.
+This page describes how to add and edit Table data directly from the UI through inline editing.

 <VideoEmbed host="youtube" videoId="eIecDfvSOsU" title="" caption=""/>